Cooperation requires trust

 "Trust is what we call 'sweet lubricant' here. (...)
 Supervisors who think that their only job is to make money did not understand the big picture.
 As company executives, we are committed to being responsible, but the best way to optimize a company's performance is through dedicated people. (...)
 The foundation of commitment is always trust. "

 "Leadership is service, not a privilege"

 Long-term trust can only be built up if you treat people carefully.
 Bodo Janssen also had to hear this painfully during an employee survey in the year 2010.
 Employees not only denied the Upstalsboom hotel chain heritage, they even demanded a new boss.
 The reproaches of the coworkers: One exploited, decisions would be determined only by numbers, personal development possibilities not given.

-However, Bodo Janssen is not only a prominent example of a boss who did not trust his employees and did not gain trust, but a prime example of how such circumstances can be changed.
+However, Bodo Janssen is not only a prominent example of a boss who did not trust his employees and did not gain any trust for them, but a prime example that such circumstances can be changed.
 Provided the boss is ready to work on himself.
-The resulting Upstalsboom Weg is now unrivaled worldwide.
-Bodo Janssen has described this path in the book "The Silent Revolution".
-"Leading with meaning and humanity" is not only the subtitle, but since then the passion of the entrepreneur.
-He is concerned with added value through appreciation, development of potential instead of resource utilization.
+The resulting Upstalsboom path is now unparalleled worldwide.
+Bodo Janssen described this path in the book "The Silent Revolution".
+"Lead with Sense and humanity ”is not only the subtitle, but since then the passion of the entrepreneur.
+It is about creating value through appreciation, developing potential instead of using resources.

 Positive image of man and self-guidance

 I am convinced: "Only those who can lead themselves can lead others" and "Leadership is service, not a privilege".